jessegmeyerlab/PeCorA/README.md

 # Peptide correlation analysis (PeCorA) <img src="man/figures/PECORA_hex.png" align="right" height="150"/>

-`PeCorA` is a package that contains a number of functions to detect discordant peptide quantities in shotgun proteomics sata by Peptide Correlation Analysis.
-The package also contains a number of published proteomics datasets processed with different processing tools.
+`PeCorA` is short for "Peptide Correlation Analysis", which is an R package that enables detection of discordant peptide quantities in shotgun proteomics data.
+The package also contains a number of published proteomics datasets processed with different processing tools to demonstrate the workflow.

 ### Install